Frequently

 If someone is seeking shelter for a minor, please visit Hope Ministries, Center for the Homeless, or Youth Service Bureau of St. Joseph County.

-Those who are eligible are welcome to sign up for our waitlist during intake hours at Our Lady of the Road, located at 744 S. Main Street in South Bend.
-Intake hours are from 8:00 am - 10:00 am, Monday through Friday.
-For more information about Our Lady of the Road, please visit their website www.olrsb.org.
+• Anyone (18+) is welcome to sign up for New Day’s waitlist during intake hours at Our Lady of the Road, located at 744 S. Main Street in South Bend.
+Intake hours are from 8:00 am - 10:00 am, every Friday morning during breakfast service.

-New Day Intake Center receives funding from the city of South Bend, state and federal grants, and ongoing fundraising efforts.
+• New Day Intake Center receives funding from the City of South Bend, state and federal grants, and private contributions.

-New Day Intake Center launched an $18.8 million capital campaign in the fall of 2024.
-The goal is to break ground on Phase 1 during the summer of 2025.
+• New Day Intake Center launched an $18.8 million capital campaign in the fall of 2024, and broke ground in 2025.
+Fundraising continues during construction of the new facility, which is scheduled for completion in the Fall of 2027.